 (b) if 40% of that number is not a whole number, the nearest whole number of the blocks.

-(3a) Subsection (3) does not apply if —

-(a) a deferral has been granted under subsection (3b); or
+(3A) Subsection (3) does not apply to the holder of an exploration licence for which retention status has been approved under section 69B(1).

-(b) an application for deferral under subsection (3c) has been made but has not been determined.

-(3b) The Minister may, if satisfied that a prescribed ground for deferral exists, defer the requirement in subsection (3).

-(3c) An application for deferral shall be made by the holder of an exploration licence on or before the end day in the prescribed manner.

-(3d) If a deferral is granted under subsection (3b), the holder of the exploration licence shall lodge the surrender for registration on or before the day that is 12 months after the end day.

-(4) If —

-(a) the holder of an exploration licence fails to lodge a surrender in accordance with subsection (3) or (3d); or

-(b) a deferral under subsection (3b) is refused,
+[(3a)-(3d) deleted]

-the Minister may, by notice in writing, require the holder to lodge the surrender for registration within a period specified in the notice.
+(4) If the holder of an exploration licence fails to lodge a surrender in accordance with subsection (3), the Minister must, by notice in writing, require the holder to lodge the surrender for registration within a period specified in the notice.

 (4a) A surrender under this section takes effect on the surrender day.